agile-enigma/SNA-Utilities/README.md

 ### mutual_neighbors()

 `sna_utils.mutual_neighbors()` outputs mutual neighbors between two input nodes contained within a NetworkX graph object.
 It will automatically determine whether the input NetworkX graph is directed or not.
+If input NetworkX graph object is not directed mutual_neighbors() ignore the 'incoming' parameter.

 Parameters are as follows: